 Recanati in Le Marche is a literary town of/for/by the Italian poet Giacomo Leopardi.
 I say that not only because Leopardi was born here but also because he spent a majority part of his life writing poems inspired by the town.
 Even though Leopardi had a conflicting relationship with Recanati, one of his most famous poems “L’Infinito” (The Infinite) was written from a solitary hill of this town.
-Now, a famous vantage point, the hill is called “Hill of the Infinite” and has views that go as far as the Sibillini Mountains.
+This hill is now a famous vantage point and is known as “Hill of the Infinite” with views that go as far as the Sibillini Mountains.

 Recanati is a fascinating town that evoked a sense of sadness in me.
 Even as I write I remember the feeling of walking through the streets and thinking of the story of Leopardi.